dataforseo/TypeScriptClient/docs/KeywordsDataApi.md

 |-------------|-------------|------------------|
 | **200** | Successful operation |  -  |

-<a id="keywordsDataBingKeywordPerformanceLocationsAndLanguages"></a>
+<a id="bingKeywordPerformanceLocationsAndLanguages"></a>
-# **keywordsDataBingKeywordPerformanceLocationsAndLanguages**
+# **bingKeywordPerformanceLocationsAndLanguages**
-> KeywordsDataBingKeywordPerformanceLocationsAndLanguagesResponseInfo keywordsDataBingKeywordPerformanceLocationsAndLanguages()
+> KeywordsDataBingKeywordPerformanceLocationsAndLanguagesResponseInfo bingKeywordPerformanceLocationsAndLanguages()

 ### Example